slaclab/surf/protocols/jtag/README.md

 #### UDP Transport Driver

 The UDP Transport driver is built-in and used by default.
-The target string must be of the form
+The target string must be of the form (udp port 2542 is used by default):

     <target_ip>[:<udp_port]